 Andalucía really does have something for everyone, with lots of options for property buyers.
 It's so much more than a sun 'n sand summer destination, everywhere on Spain's Mediterranean and Atlantic coasts is good for that.
-However, many foreigners forget that only a small part of Spain's Mediterranean mainland coast faces south and that's all in Andalucía.
-The rest is easterly facing and that impacts winter conditions.
-As a result, much of the Med goes into hibernation outside the main summer months and very few places have a genuine 12-month season.

-However, the micro-climate areas on Andalucía's southern Mediterranean coast are buzzing all year round, particularly in the main golfing locations.
+However, many foreigners forget that only a small part of Spain's Mediterranean mainland coast faces south and that's all in Andalucía and helps explain why it is one of the very few places in Spain with a genuine 12-month season.
+The micro-climate areas on Andalucía's southern Mediterranean coast are buzzing all year round, particularly in the main golfing locations.
 That's where you find the mildest winter temperatures on the European mainland.
-At the end of 2022 tourist boards and property developers in Andalucía launched marketing campaigns focusing on the region as a warm winter location with the potential for lower energy costs.
-Meanwhile, on Andalucía's Atlantic coast there are some of the best wind and kite surfing conditions in the world.
+Meanwhile, on Andalucía's Atlantic coast there are some of the best wind and kite surfing conditions in the world throughout the year.